coderavana/comp-code/README.md

 # comp-code
-Codes for questions in competitive coding
+Competitive Coding Question

+I'll try to update here with each and any code I write for questions online.